Practice Essentials

 In an Australian study, recurrence of ARF occurred most often in the first year after initial ARF episode (incidence 3.7 per 100 person-years), but low-level risk persisted for more than 10 years.
 Risk of progression to rheumatic heart disease was also highest in the first year (incidence 35.9%), almost 10 times higher than that of ARF recurrence.
 [28]

 Carditis causes the most severe clinical manifestation because heart valves can be permanently damaged.
 The disorder also can involve the pericardium, myocardium, and the free borders of valve cusps.
+Chronic valvular disease may develop even in patients who initially recovered without signs of valvular damage.
 Death or total disability may occur years after the initial presentation of carditis.
 Worldwide, the prevalence of rheumatic heart disease may range from 33 to 78 million cases, and deaths from rheumatic heart disease may range from 275,000 to 1.4 million deaths each year.
-[21]
+[29]

 Patient Education

-Patients should be educated to seek medical attention upon the first signs of pharyngitis.
+Patients and parents should be educated to seek medical attention upon the first signs of pharyngitis.
 Once the disease is established, patients should be educated regarding benefits and risks of compliance with their medical regimen, which may be protracted.
-For patient education information, see Rheumatic Fever.